 Racial injustice, police brutality, protests, and the tragic deaths of George Floyd, Breonna Taylor, and several others, have all become topics of both conversation and argument in dining rooms, classrooms, and boardrooms across the country.
-In and amongst these current and polarizing events and issues, the topic of equality and equity in the United States continues its discourse as it has become even more so relevant in recent days.
+In and amongst these current and polarizing events and issues, the topic of equality and equity in the United States continues its discourse as light is shed on its importance during recent days.

 Some people believe that these two terms can be used interchangeably.
 They cannot.
 So what exactly is the difference between equity and equality?